-One likely long-term effect of the COVID-19 pandemic is the increase in the number of employees who request to work or actually work remotely from home or elsewhere.
+A long-term effect of the COVID-19 pandemic has been the increase in the number of employees who request to work or actually work remotely from home or elsewhere.
 Telework has long been a potential accommodation under the ADA for employees with medical conditions that made coming to the office difficult or impossible.

-Now, employers can anticipate many employees will request teleworking arrangements.
+Now, many employees enjoy or seek teleworking arrangements.